awjga/PORE-cupine/README.md

 Both will yield the same results.

 #Programs needed to run the analysis:
-Albacore (Oxford nanopore) \t
+Albacore (Oxford nanopore)
-Nanopolish (https://github.com/jts/nanopolish) a modified copy that removes the outliers from fast5 is included here \t Graphmap (https://github.com/isovic/graphmap)
+Nanopolish (https://github.com/jts/nanopolish) a modified copy that removes the outliers from fast5 is included here Graphmap (https://github.com/isovic/graphmap)
 R (https://www.r-project.org/)